 PubNub’s support for Apple’s HTTP/2-based Push Notification Service (APNS) has now moved into General Availability.
 All PubNub customers can now take advantage of the speed, simplicity and flexibility of the vastly improved Apple service for their live notifications needs.
-Developers will no longer be slowed down by complicated certificate setup and maintenance required by the older version of APNS, and they won’t need to maintain multiple PubNub key setups in order to send push notifications to different downstream iOS-based applications.
+Developers will no longer be slowed down by complicated certificate setup and maintenance required by the older version of APNS, and they won’t need to maintain multiple PubNub key setups in order to send mobile push notifications to different downstream iOS-based applications.
 In other words, managing push notifications to Apple devices with PubNub just got a whole lot simpler.

 Of course, developers will benefit as well from improved speed and throughput knowing that the PubNub service itself is taking advantage of all of the benefits of streamlined connectivity that APNS offers.